Xuyen21/easy-business-contact/README.md

 ## Description

-The app is the first prototype that supports all basic CRUD operations (Create, Read, Update, Delete) for contacts.
+The app is the first prototype that supports all search and CRUD operations (Create, Read, Update, Delete) for contacts.
 Users can store contacts details and detailed notes from meetings and interactions.
 For example, users can record when a contact was made, what was discussed, and any agreed-upon next steps.

 The primary use case for this application is to assist self-employed consultants or freelancers in managing their business contacts and networking conversations.